Stereotypes in Australian Football Clubs

 Aware of this psychological appeal, smart coaches evoke the spirit of the club's culture in order to persuade footballers to play in a traditional style.
 Ex-Kangaroos coach Denis Pagan used to evoke the cliché of "Shinboner spirit" to improve player performance.
 As one journalist noted:

 The same technique is also used at an amatuer level.
 Coaches may try to motivate their players with Rocky music such as "Eye of the Tiger".
 Alternatively, they may evoke the sterotype of the club's traditional strengths.
+At the very least, there is more scientific basis of a strong team identity giving a mental edge than the Crows 2018 “Mankind” preseason camp that involved blindfolding players, stripping them naked and having them listen to the Tigers’ theme song on loop.

 There also seems to be a correlation between the connotation of the moniker and a history of failure.
 In their nine years in the VFA, the South Melbourne Bloods won five premierships.
 They were a foundation club of the VFL and won premierships in 1912 and 1918.
 In the thirties, the club reached its zenith and won its third premiership in 1933.
 It was then that they decided to change their name to the Swans.
 For the next 50 years, they only twice appeared in finals.
 In 1982, the club moved to Sydney and in 25 years never rose above mediocrity.